-Dangerous waste permits
+Dangerous and mixed waste permits

 Hanford site-wide permit

-A tool for regulating dangerous waste at Hanford, the site-wide permit sets conditions based on Washington state laws and regulations that control the treatment, storage, and disposal of dangerous wastes across the Hanford site.
+A tool for regulating dangerous and mixed waste at Hanford, the site-wide permit sets conditions based on Washington state laws and regulations that control the treatment, storage, and disposal of dangerous wastes across the Hanford site.
 We are required to establish the permit conditions by the dangerous waste regulations in the Washington Administrative Code (WAC) 173-303.

 Hanford air operating permit